Enrico Casarosa

-Enrico Casarosa (born 20 November 1971) is an Italian director, screenwriter, and storyboard artist.
-Best known for his work at Pixar, he has directed the short film La Luna (2011) and the feature film Luca (2021), which both were nominated for Academy Awards.
+Enrico Casarosa (born 20 November 1971) is an Italian and American director, screenwriter, and storyboard artist.
+Best known for his work at Pixar, he has directed the short film La Luna (2011) and the feature film Luca (2021), both of which were nominated for Academy Awards.

 Early life

 Casarosa was born in Genoa, Italy, but moved to New York City in his twenties, to study animation at the School of Visual Arts and Illustration at the Fashion Institute of Technology.

 Career

 Casarosa began his professional career as a background designer and storyboard artist on several animated TV series, including 101 Dalmatians: The Series and PB&J Otter.
 Before joining Pixar, he worked as a storyboard artist at Blue Sky Studios on Ice Age and Robots.

 In 2002, Casarosa joined Pixar, where he worked as a story artist on Cars, Ratatouille, Up and Cars 2.
 In late 2004, Casarosa started a drawing marathon community called SketchCrawl and has been organizing the event ever since.
 In 2011, his short film La Luna premiered at the Annecy International Animated Film Festival in France, and was released theatrically with Pixar's Brave in 2012.

 Cararosa then worked as head of story on The Good Dinosaur when Bob Peterson was the original director, and later as a story artist on Coco.

 In 2021, Casarosa made his feature directorial debut with Luca, which was released on Disney+ in the United States.
 The film received generally positive reviews from critics for its nostalgic feel and acting.
 The film won a Hollywood Critics Association award for Best Picture.
 It was also nominated for Best Animated Feature Film at the 79th Golden Globe Awards and the 94th Academy Awards.

 In October 2022, Cararosa stated he was developing another original Pixar feature film.
 In June 2025, the film was titled Gatto, with the story centered on a black cat named Nero living in Venice who questions whether he's lived the right lives.
-It is scheduled for release on 18 June 2027.
+It is scheduled for release in 2027.